sat-utils/sat-api/README.md

 }
 ```

+## Management Functions

+A Manager Lambda has been configured to enable certain management functions from within the AWS Lambda Console.
+Navigate to the Lambda functions console for the region the sat-api stack has been deployed to and locate the *stackName*-manager Lambda function.
+From here you can configure test events that consist of a JSON payload.
+The following functions are enabled:

+-

 You should also go the APIGateway console, select the sat-api, click on the Binary Support menu on the left and then add `'*'` as the Binary media type.

 ## API Usage Examples